ZigengHuang/Dolphin/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact
-For research collaborations or technical inquiries:
+For research collaborations or technical inquiries, please feel free to contact us for any questions or comments:
+Zigeng Huang, E-mail: yuuko_huang@pumc.edu.cn;
+Erping Long, E-mail: erping.long@ibms.pumc.edu.cn;
+Peixing Wan, E-mail: peixing@bjmu.edu.cn.